oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/frontend/grid_layout_configuring.md

     'grid_render_parameters' => [],
     'split_to_cells' => false,
 ```
 Using `split_to_cells` parameter we can manipulate grid layout on more detailed level - table cells.
-How to use this param described in `DataGridBundle/Resources/doc/frontend/grid_customization.md`
+How to use this param described in [Grid customization through 'split to cells' option](./Resources/doc/frontend/grid_customization.md)
 Other params defined in Twig macros `renderGrid` (`DataGridBundle/Resources/views/macros.html.twig`):

 - `grid_parameters` - parameters need to be passed to grid request